kampffrosch94/froql/docs/book/src/entities.md

 Froql needs to know about what types of components it manages.
 Before a component can be used, it therefore must be registered.

+Registration happens automatically when adding a component to an entity.
+But it does not happen with methods that borrow `World` non mutably, they panic instead when they encounter an unregistered component.

+The autoregistration exists for prototyping purposes and can be disabled by enabling the feature flag `manual_registration`.
+For larger projects it is recommended to register everything upfront.

 ```rust
 # use froql::world::World;
 # struct MyStruct(u32);